 We spent 10 years living in a suburb of Nashville, Tennessee.
 Both of my babies were born there and we have nothing but very fond memories of that town.
 We were there when Garth Brooks was taking country music by storm and when Keith Urban was just being ‘discovered’.

 Nashville is a great foodie town and living in Nashville also spoiled us with all the great barbecue offerings available.
-There was a little, hole in the wall barbecue restaurant 3 miles from our home that we frequented often and always when friends and family were in town.
+There was a little hole in the wall barbecue restaurant 3 miles from our home that we frequented often and always when friends and family were in town.

-Tips for Perfect Pulled Pork
+Tips for Perfect Smoked Pork Shoulder or Butt

 - Since we don’t have a dedicated smoker, we use our gas grill and it works just fine.
 Without a smoker, you will need a smoker box.
 You put your wet wood chips in the box over your heat element and the smoke comes out the perforations in the box.
-We like Hickory, but Weber makes Applewood, Pecan, Mesquite and Cherrywood.
+We like Hickory, but Weber makes Applewood, Pecan, Mesquite, and Cherrywood.
 If you don’t have a smoker box, you can make one with aluminum foil as shown here.

 - You need a thermometer that can stay in your grill.
-We have one built in to our grill, but use a second just to be sure.
+We have one built into our grill, but use a second just to be sure.

 - You will also need a meat thermometer.

 - Soak your woodchips at least 15 minutes before you put them in your smoker box.
 Tip: it’s better to use too few than too many chips in your smoker box.
-Ideally you will have a single layer that you will replenish or replace a couple of time throughout the day.
-We just keep chips soaking in water next to our grill.
+Ideally, you will have a single layer that you will replenish or replace a couple of time throughout the day.
+We just keep chips soaking in the water next to our grill.
 We also keep a small aluminum trash can to discard the burnt chips that are no longer smoking.
 When they are completely black, discard them.
-We discard the blackened chips about 3-4 time during the 12-15 hour smoking period.
+We discard the blackened chips about 3-4 times during the 12-15 hour smoking period.

 - Here’s our schedule when making our pulled pork: